syncfusion-content/wpf-docs/wpf/Scheduler/ContextMenu-Commands.md

 ## Handle the SchedulerContextMenuOpening Event

-`SchedulerContextMenuOpening` event occurs while opening the c`AppointmentContextMenu` or `CellContextMenu` in SfScheduler..
+`SchedulerContextMenuOpening` event occurs while opening the `AppointmentContextMenu` or `CellContextMenu` in SfScheduler..

 `SchedulerContextMenuOpeningEventArgs` has the following members which provides the information about `SchedulerContextMenuOpening` event.

-* `MenuInfo` – Returns the `SchedulerContextMenuInfo` which contains the information about date time, appointment of the element opens the context menu.`AppointmentContextMenu` and `CellContextMenu` received this information as DataContext..
+* `MenuInfo` – Returns the `SchedulerContextMenuInfo` which contains the information about date time, appointment of the element opens the context menu.`AppointmentContextMenu` and `CellContextMenu` received this information as DataContext.

 * `MenuType` – Gets the element type for which the context menu opens.